 3. Analyzing and Interpreting NPS Data

 Collecting NPS data is just the beginning.
 To truly benefit from this feedback, healthcare providers need to effectively analyze and interpret the data.
-This involves identifying trends, understanding patient sentiments, and pinpointing specific areas for improvement.
-Leveraging advanced analytical features, including AI-powered tools like sentiment analysis and text analysis, can significantly enhance the insights gained from NPS data.
+Here's how you can efficiently process and use NPS data:

 a.
 How to Analyze NPS scores?